juraj-hrivnak/Pakku/docs/topics/Managing-Projects.md

 %pakku% rm jei terrafirmacraft
 ```

-To remove all project from the modpack, use the `--all` flag:
+To remove all projects from the modpack, use the `--all` flag:

 ```
 %pakku% rm -a